Freysi21/Jalapenopapi/README.md

 #### Tools

 Under Expressions sql builders are available and can be used with linq IQueryable.
-PagedList also adds skip take tokens to translatable queries.
+PagedList also adds skip take tokens to queries.

 ## What its not